checkr/fdep/docs/i_am/software_engineer.rst

 A Software Engineer
 ===================

-Test what your data scientist developed, and extend fdep.
+Test what your data scientist developed and extend fdep.

 Install Their Machine Learning Project and Get It Running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~